 FINAL THOUGHTS ON VIETNAM

-Myself and Phil (a friend from home) are eroute to Hong Kong and after booking the correct date but the wrong month I was lucky to get a seat!
-Not to mention I was sent good news about my luggage which has been AWOL for 3 weeks now, but more on that here in the Hong Kong Series.
+Vietnam reflection.
+Phil (a friend from home) and I are en route to Hong Kong.
+After booking the correct date but the wrong month, I was lucky to get a seat!
+I also received good news about my luggage, which has been AWOL for three weeks, but more on that in the Hong Kong Series.

 I ACTUALLY FELT GUILTY AT HOW NICE THE VIETNAMESE PEOPLE WERE

 That was until I arrived and my bag didn’t.
-This was either going to be a sign of things to come or a blessing in disguise.
-Which means not having to carry my backpack around Vietnam.
+This was either a sign of things to come or a blessing in disguise, meaning I wouldn’t have to carry my backpack around Vietnam.

-I’m passed the stage in my life of giving enough of a sh*t that my luggage is missing and had too many things to look forward to.
-None more so than the Castaway Cruise around Ha Long Bay with Vietnam Backpackers Hostel.
-This is the original party boat and known by many as the highlight of Vietnam.
+I’m past the stage in my life where I care that my luggage is missing.
+I had too many things to look forward to, especially the Castaway Cruise around Ha Long Bay with Vietnam Backpackers Hostel.
+This is the original party boat, known by many as the highlight of Vietnam.

 WHERE IS VIETNAM?